Interactive Progress View

 What each kind of operation shows

-The progress bar counts the right thing for each operation, and the detail panel adds a short note about where a document came from when that makes sense.
+The progress bar counts the unit of work for each operation, and the detail panel notes where a document came from.

 Reduce counts groups, and a group shows how many documents were combined into it: